bbrown430/repeatreceipts/README.md

 ## Description

-Wrapped Repeats is built on Python, and the Flask web framework.
+Repeat Receipts is built on Python, and the Flask web framework.
 It is currently hosted through Render.
 Spotipy is frequently utilized throughout the project.

 ## Try it Here